dieghernan/dieghernan.github.io/collections/_posts/2019-05-20-Leaflet_R_Jekyll.md

 ### The GitHub/Jekyll part

 The first step is to install the requested libraries in your GitHub page.
-As Jekyll basically transforms `markdown` into `html`, this step is a matter of **what to include** and **where** in your own repository.
+As Jekyll basically transforms Markdown into HTML, this step is a matter of **what to include** and **where** in your own repository.

 #### 1. What to include

 This part is not really hard.
-When having a look to the source code of [Leaflet for R](https://rstudio.github.io/leaflet/) site it can be seen this chunk:
+When looking at the source code of the [Leaflet for R](https://rstudio.github.io/leaflet/) site, you can see this
+chunk:

 ```html
 <head>